apulbere/apulbere.github.io/_posts/2026-09-03-first-request-latency.md

 * baseline-zgc - no AOT, using ZGC - concurrent garbage collection as opposed to G1 stop-the-world type, which can cause some spikes in latency (or at least I was thinking so).
 * aot-zgc - cache + ZGC.

-For each scenario I ran the service with `-XX:AOTCacheOutput` creating the cache, then with `-XX:AOTCache` multiple executions to get more representative statistics.
+For each scenario I ran the service with `-XX:AOTCacheOutput` creating the cache, then with `-XX:AOTCache` multiple executions to get more accurate statistics.

 ![Median First-Request Latency by Configuration (G1 vs ZGC)]({{ site.baseurl }}/images/bench-first-request-median.png)